merelmourik/Philosophers/README.md

     The free function frees the allocated memory.
 It returns nothing.
 - write:
     ssize_t write(int fd, const void *buf, size_t nbyte);
     Write tries to write nbyte of data to the object referenced by the file descriptor(fd).
-Upon succesful competion the number of bytes which were written are returned, otherwise a -1 and errno is set to indicate the error.
+Upon succesful completion the number of bytes which were written are returned, otherwise a -1 and errno is set to indicate the error.
+- usleep:
+    int usleep(useconds_t microseconds);
+    This function suspends execution of the calling thread until either the microseconds have elapsed or a signal is deliverd to the thread and it action is to invoke a signal-catching function or to terminate the process.
 - gettimeofday:
     int gettimeofday(struct timeval *restrict tp, void *restrict tzp);
     Gives the system's notion of the current Greenwich time.